 The spray actually dries very quickly but I waited until the next day to string them with the baker’s twine.
 To do that I made a simple knot and put the bulb in the loop.
 A loop was tied on each end to hold the banner up, and we were in business.
 (No, I don’t have man hands, they belong to the hubs…because he refuses to touch my camera. 😉 )

 See…super easy and I really love how my Christmas banner looks on the barn wood shelves in the guest bedroom!

 I have several other holiday crafts I can’t wait to share, plus my holiday home tour.
-In the meantime, I hope that you’ll check out the other awesome projects linked up.
-Enjoy and happy holidays!
+Happy holidays!